Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Discussion

 \subsubsection{Leveraging recent research in graphical editing to also benefit \name}

 The design of drawing software is a well-researched topic.
 Much of this research could be adapted and implemented in \name.
 For example, work on reifying~\cite{beaudouin-lafonReificationPolymorphismReuse2000} graphical attributes into manipulable objects~\cite{xiaObjectOrientedDrawing2016} could be adapted so that properties such as tone, sentence length, and sentence rotation become first-class objects that can be easily manipulated, copied, reversed, and removed.
 Work on better colour pickers and colour theme authoring could similarly power better tone pickers where tones become objects that can be rearranged and interpolated~\cite{shugrinaColorBuilderDirect2019}.
-Similarly, work on using histograms as another editing space could inspire histograms of text properties that can help find and edit the text~\cite{chevalierHistomagesFullySynchronized2012}.
+Similarly, work on using histograms as another editing space could inform the design of text histograms that can query and edit the text~\cite{chevalierHistomagesFullySynchronized2012}.